onepf/OpenIAB/README.md

   * Samsung Apps
   * Nokia Store

 For detailed instructions, please visit [our wiki](https://github.com/onepf/OpenIAB/wiki).
-Contact akarimova@onepf.org if you have any comments or questions about the library.
+Contact akarimova@onepf.org if you have any business comments or questions about the library.

+##Rules for bug reports

+1. Do not write directly to the team members.
+2. Check [FAQ](https://github.com/onepf/OpenIAB/wiki/FAQ) for your question/issue.
+3. Give details.
+As many as possible but DO NOT SHARE YOUR PUBLIC KEY for in-app verification.
+The following details could be really helpful:

+* OS.
+Could be Android, iOS, WP
+* Package.
+Could be native OpenIAB jar, Unity plugin, Cordove plugin or Marmalade plugin.
+* Version of the library, e.g. 0.9.8.4
+* Affected stores.
+* Logs.
+* Screenshots.